banphlet/HubtelMobilePayment/README.md

   merchantaccnumber: 'HM325170009'
   })
   ```
- It is most advicable to put keys in environmental variables.
+ It is most advicable to put keys in environmental variables (.env) .
  # Receive Mobile Money
   After initialization.
   ```